zettawatt/colony/README.md

 Clicking on the 'Upload New File' button will pull up a file picker window where you can select a file.
 If you've got the ETH and AUTONOMI tokens available in your active wallet, the file will upload to the network.
 After it completes, you'll see a notification at the bottom of the screen.

-**NOTE**: the v1.1.5 release of Colony and older does not show upload status in the status screen.
-It will run in the background and display a toast when complete.
-This issue is being fixed.

 <p align="center">
  <img align="center" src="https://raw.githubusercontent.com/zettawatt/colony/main/screenshots/upload_file.gif" height="480" />
 </p>